borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Bitcoin protocol is just the first functional implementation of this idea (courtesy of Cypherpunks).
 (Dis->Non)inflationary neutral and apolitical money (agnostic to politics) as bottom up emergent phenomena.
-It was designed and programmed to have best characteristic of Money: 1.Durable, 2.
+It was designed and programmed to have best characteristic of Money:
+&nbsp;1.
+Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform
 (fixes bad features of gold regarding easy division and transport because of which yellow metal was centralized).

 #### Next to address and elaborate some often given skepticism towards it.